Need to talk?

 Share your experiences of dying, death, caring and grief

-The Hospice is launching a new survey to understand how informed and prepared people living in Mildenhall feel about facing dying, death, caring and grief.
+The Hospice is launching a survey to understand how informed and prepared people living in Sudbury feel about living with dying, death, caring and grief.

 We want people in the town to share their understanding, knowledge and experiences by completing a survey developed by Western Sydney University and the GroundSwell Project in Australia.

-The Hospice, which has recently spent six months working more closely with a variety of different groups and organisations in the town, hopes the six-week survey will help them better understand the areas of strength the community has and their ability to take action and care for one another at times of dying, death, caring and grief.
+We hope the results from this will help us better understand the areas of strength the community already have and its ability to take action and care for one another at times of dying, death, caring and grief.

 Barbara Gale, Chief Executive, said: “As a charity St Nicholas Hospice Care strives for everyone to matter in life and death.
 Alongside providing specialist care, we also want to help equip communities and people to be better able to live with dying, death, caring and grief.

-The survey, which opens on Tuesday, 27 August, will close on Tuesday, 8 October , at midday, and takes around 15 minutes to complete.
+The survey, which closes on Friday, 27 March, at midday, takes around 15 minutes to complete.

 Take the survey now by clicking here.